WifiNomads/Nomads/WiFi_Airtime_Calculator_Documentation.md

 ## How to Use the Calculator

 ### Step 1: Select Your Scenario
-Choose the scenario that matches your WiFi deployment:
+Choose the scenario that matches your Wi-Fi deployment:
 - Legacy devices → Scenario 1
-- WiFi 4/5 → Scenario 2
+- Wi-Fi 4/5 → Scenario 2
-- WiFi 6 single-user → Scenario 3
+- Wi-Fi 6 single-user → Scenario 3
-- WiFi 6 multi-user → Scenario 4
+- Wi-Fi 6 multi-user → Scenario 4

 ### Step 2: Configure Basic Parameters
 - **Band**: 2.4 GHz (up to 40 MHz) or 5 GHz (up to 160 MHz)